2:00 pm - 5:00 pm

 South Indian wedding attire encouraged, western semi-formal wedding attire is also welcome!
 For women: saris, lehengas, knee-length or midi-length dresses, skirt and blouse, dressy jumpsuit, or other equivalent.
 For men: kurta and slacks, suit (no tie needed), jacket and slacks.

-The ceremony will start with a baraat (dance procession with the groom and his family and friends) to welcome the groom.
+The ceremony will start with a baraat (dance procession with the groom and all guests) to welcome the groom.
 Guests will then take their seats for the Hindu ceremony followed by lunch.

 Formal western, indo-western, or Indian wedding attire welcome!
 For women: saris, lehengas, floor or midi length dresses.
 For men: Jodhpuri suits, sharvanis, western suits.

-The evening will start with a Jewish ceremony, followed by a cocktail hour and reception with live music, lots of dancing, and dinner.
+The evening will start with a Jewish ceremony beginning promptly at 5:15pm, followed by a cocktail hour and reception with live music, lots of dancing, and dinner.

 Wear whatever will help you keep the party going!